0xE-acc/zkp-dlog/README.md

 # zkp-dlog

-an example of a non-interactive zero knowledge proof
+an example of an interactive zero knowledge proof with discrete logarithm

 ## Prerequisites